benevolent-games/slate/readme.md

 ## 🥇 plain elements — gold and silver

 gold and silver are "plain" elements, which are alternatives to LitElement.
-they're used as primitives underlying our carbon and oxygen components.
+they're used as primitives underlying nexus components.
-for most cases you probably want to stick with carbon/oxygen, and only use gold/silver when you're doing some funky sorcery, or you yearn to go back to a simpler time, without hooks.
+for most cases you probably want to stick with the nexus components, and only use gold/silver when you're doing some funky sorcery, or you yearn to go back to a simpler time without hooks.

 consider these imports for the following examples: